-Besides proofreading, copyediting, and developmental editing, We also offer a dollar-a-page service, encompassing a quick rundown of what a piece needs for a dollar a page (a standard page being defined at 250 words/page).
-While not as in depth as a developmental edit, the dollar-a-page approach will get you a targeted report from a pair of critical, impartial eyes to help you determine what your manuscript needs next on its journey towards publication.
+Besides proofreading, copyediting, and developmental editing, we also offer a manuscript review service, encompassing a quick rundown of what a piece needs.
+While not as in depth as a developmental edit, this approach will get you a targeted report from a pair of critical, impartial eyes to help you determine what your manuscript needs next on its journey towards publication.

 A note on fact checking: We will not fact check your work unless expressly requested to do so.
 Fact checking is a time-consuming process and requires tapping in to a different skill set, and thus we request that it be kept separate.
 If you are interested in pursuing a fact checking project separate from an editing project, please let us know.

 If you are interested in working with Ex Libris: Visit the Request a Quote page and fill out the form you will find there.
 We will get back to you shortly with more information about pricing, a project timeline, and editing contract information.